-Representatives from Cat SNIP made a presentation at the Yarmouth municipality council meeting on Feb.
-13. The organization is making the rounds of local municipal units requesting funds.
+Representatives from Cat SNIP made a presentation at the Feb.
+13 meeting of Yarmouth municipal council.
+The organization is making the rounds of local municipal units requesting funds.

 CARLA ALLEN PHOTO

 A local organization trying to control the cat population is seeking financial help from the three local municipal units to assist it in its efforts.